Bachelor of Sport Development

 Entry requirements - specific

 Applicants are required to have successfully completed the Victorian Certificate of Education or equivalent.
-Prerequisites are units 3 and 4 a study score of at least 25 in English (ESL) or 20 in any other English.
+Prerequisites are units 3 and 4 a study score of at least 25 in English (EAL) or 20 in any other English.
 Those who do not satisfy normal entrance requirements, but can demonstrate relevant work or life experience, are mature-age or who otherwise fall within the categories specified under the Deakin Access and Equity Program are also welcome to apply.

 Credit for prior learning - general